 - Remember to automatically connect to Wi-Fi in your home and possibly other areas you spend a lot of time in.

 - Avoid making large downloads over cellular connections and set apps like Spotify to only request downloads over Wi-Fi.

 - When possible, download songs and videos while connected to Wi-Fi instead of streaming them on-the-go.

-- Set limits on data use that you gradually increase each time you hit the limit.
+- If you use an Android phone, consider setting limits on data use that you gradually increase.
 For example, if your plan gives you 6GB of data each month, start the month with a 3GB limit.
 If you hit that limit, increase the limit to 4GB.
 Each time you hit a limit, increase it, but increase the limit by a smaller amount each time.

 Try prepaid or an MVNO